Russia tests ICBM as Putin says nuclear deterrent must be maintained

 A Bulava missile weighs 36.8 tonnes, can travel 8,000 km (5,000 miles) and hold six to 10 nuclear warheads.
 Intended to become the cornerstone of Russia's nuclear forces by the end of the decade, its development had been delayed by numerous failed tests.

-Russia is slated to spend over 20 trillion rubles ($536.81 billion) on the modernization of its army, which still largely relies on Soviet-era weapons and arms technologies.
+Russia is slated to spend over 20 trillion roubles (£332 billion) on the modernisation of its army, which still largely relies on Soviet-era weapons and arms technologies.

-Putin reiterated that Moscow would find ways to replace defense-industry imports it has lost because of European Union and U.S. sanctions imposed in the Ukraine crisis.
+Putin reiterated that Moscow would find ways to replace defence-industry imports it has lost because of European Union and U.S. sanctions imposed in the Ukraine crisis.

 "We are not planning to intentionally stop cooperation with our foreign partners ... (but) our industry should be able to produce critically important equipment, components and materials," he said.